 - ✓ Use the correct address.
 Before you put anything in the mail, make sure the address is current and correct. - To find current addresses for the court, see "How to Contact the Court," at the end of this guide.
+All documents must be delivered to the San Francisco addresses.
 You may deliver a document to the court in person, but you must hand it to someone designated to receive documents in the clerk's office. - To find the correct address for opposing counsel, see opposing counsel's notice of appearance.
 Opposing counsel should have sent a copy of this document to you after you filed your notice of appeal.
 The notice states opposing counsel's name and address. - ✓ Attach a certificate of service.
-You must attach a signed certificate of service to each document you send to the court or to opposing counsel unless the document will be served on all parties electronically via CM/ECF. - ✓ Send a copy of all documents to opposing counsel.
+You must attach a signed certificate of service to each document you send to the court or to opposing counsel unless the document will be served on all parties electronically via CM/ECF or ACMS. - ✓ Send a copy of all documents to opposing counsel.
 When you send a document to the court, you must also send a copy (including any attachments) to opposing parties or counsel who are not registered for electronic filing.